VueGWT/vue-gwt/README.md

 ```

 ### Configure JsInterop
-:exclamation: Vue GWT relies heavily on JsInterop exports.
+Vue GWT relies heavily on JsInterop.
-You must enable them in SuperDevMode and Maven.
+You must enable it in SuperDevMode and Maven.

 #### :white_check_mark: SuperDevMode
 For SuperDevMode, simply add this flag to your devMode parameters: